zecos/validators/README.md

 ### Preset Validators

-`validatorz` also comes with some preset validators.
+`validators` also comes with some preset validators.
 Please open an issue/pr if there are more that you need.

 ```ts
 export const nameValidator = createStringValidator({